Hamhung South Hamgyong, North Korea Travel Guide

 A traditional "neighborhood guide" for Hamhung does not apply to foreign tourists, as free exploration is not permitted.

-Accommodation is part of your tour package; no independent choices are possible.
+Accommodation is part of your tour package; no independent selections are possible.

-All city exploration, including hotel location, is managed by your guides.
+All city exploration, including hotel location, is managed from your guides.

 Booking accommodation in Hamhung differs considerably from booking in most other countries.